April 12, 2021

 In many cases, this means the business owner might need to take an active role in some aspects of content creation.
 The passion you bring to your blog or social media content simply can’t be mimicked by someone outside of your business or industry.

 This doesn’t mean you have to be the sole content writer for your business, but we believe that campaigns are more likely to succeed when you’re involved.
-By sharing your knowledge and excitement in some way — whether by creating an editorial calendar, sharing resources, or developing whitepapers, case studies, or video content — you’ll make your brand stand out and make connections with your customers.
+By sharing your knowledge and excitement in some way — whether by creating an editorial calendar, sharing resources, or developing whitepapers, case studies, or video production — you’ll make your brand stand out and make connections with your customers.

 These certainly aren’t the only ways to diversify your digital marketing efforts.
 However, focusing on these areas with your digital services provider can be a great place to start.
 Before too long, you’ll be making real progress you can see without being beholden to just one technique.